The 10 Best User Engagement Tools for SaaS in 2021

 “Drip is hands down the easiest, most intuitive software for us for creating automated email sequences.
 The templates, along with ease of use, and integrations with all the other platforms and software we use makes it so valuable for us.” — Cliff H

-9. Drift — Collecting feedback, communicating with your users
+User Engagement Tool #9 – Drift: Collecting feedback, communicating with your users

 Drift is the leader when it comes to chatbots.
 While it’s mostly focused on helping sales teams, you can also use it to help customers who are confused with your product.